Kurt Debus: Recognition

 A small lunar crater on the far side of the Moon to the east-southeast of the crater Ganskiy, past the eastern limb, is named for Debus; as is The Kurt Debus Conference Center at the Kennedy Space Center Visitor Complex.
 Debus was inducted into the National Space Hall of Fame in 1969.
+He was awarded an honorary Doctor of Law and Doctor of Engineering Science degrees by Rollins College in 1967 and Florida Technological University in 1969, respectively.

 Since 1990, the National Space Club of Florida has presented its annual Debus Award to recognize significant aerospace achievements in Florida, including individuals associated with launch vehicles, spacecraft operations, ground support services, range activities, space education and spaceport research and development.
 The award was conceived as an adjunct to the Goddard Award given each year by the National Space Club in Washington, D.C. to an individual in the aerospace field on a national level.